cizordj/molotov/README.md

 ## How it works

-It is simple, molotov formats the block device, puts the iso contents in there and finally installs a boot-loader capable of booting Windows depeding on what type of boot you selected.
+It is simple too, molotov formats the block device, puts the iso contents in there and finally installs a boot-loader capable of booting Windows depeding on what type of boot you selected.
 Remember, molotov is a non-interactive program, so be extremely careful when passing the block device.
 It won't ask any questions.